-The Minnesota Pollution Control Agency (MPCA) is conducting a Pilot Test of a foam fractionation system on PFAS-impacted water in the East Metro as a part of the Feasibility Study required under the 2018 3M Settlement with the state of Minnesota.
-The Pilot Study is being conducted to test the effectiveness of PFAS removal in groundwater and surface water at Tablyn Park in Lake Elmo, currently.
-The result of the PFAS removal is a concentrated form of PFAS-containing water (concentrate), generally ranging from the 100’s to 1,000’s parts per billion (μg/L) PFOA/PFOS constituents.
+The Minnesota Pollution Control Agency (MPCA) has been testing the effectiveness of PFAS removal in groundwater and surface water at Tablyn Park in Lake Elmo utilizing a foam fractionation system as a part of the Feasibility Study required under the 2018 3M Settlement with the state of Minnesota.
+The result of the PFAS removal is a concentrated form of PFAS-containing water (concentrate), generally ranging from the 100s to 1,000s parts per billion (µg/L) PFOA/PFOS constituents.

-This RFP is intended to provide a mechanism for interested parties to acquire a limited volume of PFAS concentrate for PFAS destructive technology testing purposes.
-Up to five gallons of PFAS concentrate will be shipped to approved applicants.
+This RFP is intended to provide a mechanism for interested parties to acquire PFAS concentrate for PFAS destructive technology testing purposes.
+Up to 250 gallons of PFAS concentrate is available for approved applicants.
+Approved applicants will communicate and coordinate obtaining the concentrate from MPCA’s authorized representative.

-This RFP will remain open, and applications will be accepted on a rolling, first come, first serve basis until all available PFAS concentrate has been dispersed or 4 p.m.
-Central Time on May 1, 2023, whichever occurs first.
+This RFP will remain open, and applications will be accepted on a rolling, first come, first served basis until all available PFAS concentrate has been dispersed or 4 p.m.
+Central Time on July 31, 2025, whichever occurs first.

 Questions and answers